The MerchantWords Method Explained

 Using data science and proprietary algorithms, we compare all of the keywords that show up every time we gather new data against the historical search terms in our database.

-We calculate and process more than five years of keyword data – one billion unique keywords – and billions of signals from Amazon search results pages.
+We calculate and process more than six years of keyword data – well over one billion unique keywords – and billions of signals from Amazon search results pages.

-These calculations allow us to organize and rank every keyword found on Amazon every month from 1 to 131,728,810 and counting – and that's just the U.S. results for the month of June 2018!
+These calculations allow us to organize and rank every keyword found on Amazon every month from 1 to 75,000,000.

 Taking into account the number of monthly Amazon shopper visits, we then allocate the proportional search volume across all search phrases.
 We repeat this process many times every month to give you the most up-to-date information available.